-Wellpoint is committed to ensuring members receive age-appropriate, preventive health services.
-A list of panel members who, based on our claims data, may not have received EPSDT services according to schedule is sent to primary care physicians (PCPs) each month.
+Wellpoint is committed to ensuring members receive age-appropriate preventive health services.
+A list of panel members who, based on our claims data, may not have received EPSDT services according to schedule is sent to the primary care physicians (PCPs) each month.
 Additionally, we mail information to these members encouraging them to contact their PCP’s office to set up appointments for needed services.

 In addition, services must be rendered on or after the due date in accordance with federal and state EPSDT guidelines.
 In an effort to increase the flexibility of the complicated Childhood Immunization Schedule, the Advisory Committee on Immunization Practices (ACIP) recommends vaccine doses administered up to four days before the minimum interval or age be counted as valid.
 This does not change the recommendation for routine vaccination but rather makes an allowance that should be considered when evaluating records after a child has been vaccinated.

 - Log in to Availity

 - Launch Provider Learning Hub

 - Prior Authorization Requirements

 - Provider Manuals and Guides